 - You can also use 1 cup of shredded or desiccated coconut in place of the oats.

-Once you’re crumble is out of the oven just top off a bowl of the crisp with a generous scoop of vanilla ice cream (make it a dairy free/vegan ice cream if needed) and you’re all set!
+Once you’re crumble is out of the oven just top off a bowl of the crisp with a generous scoop of vanilla ice cream and you’re all set!

 - 2 pounds baking apples, peeled or unpeeled and sliced (granny smith are ideal)